 How Welcome Bonuses Work

 The mechanics are straightforward.
 You open a new card, spend a minimum amount within a set window — usually the first three months — and the bonus lands in your account once you hit that spending threshold.
 From there, you can redeem for travel, cash back, or transfer to airline and hotel loyalty programs.
-The whole process is designed to reward you for spending money you'd already be spending.
+The whole process is designed to reward you for spending money you'd already be spending — see what welcome bonus cards are available now.

 What Makes a Welcome Bonus Worth It